garrygl/GNS3/README.md

-# The following is a Procedure for Upgrading is a GNS3 Appliance from Ubuntu 14.x to 18.x and Migrating the Appliances and Projects
+# The following is a Procedure for Upgrading a GNS3 Appliance from Ubuntu 14.x to 18.x and Migrating the Appliances and Projects
 - Upgraded an ESXi VM appliance from Ubuntu 14.x/gns3 2.2.7 to the newer Ubuntu 18.04/gns3 2.2.7 and newer VM.
 I verfied this procedure worked for migrating all appliances and projects for the old vm to the new ESXi VM.
 - This procedure may not work for VM for Workstation/Fusion since project configuration files are stored on the client storage and not the server.
 - Reference - **[Link to GNS3 Post (HTML format)](https://gns3.com/upgrade-ubuntu-14-x-gns3-2-2-7-t)

-## Backup GNS3 Projects and Appliances and Other Content
+## Backup GNS3 Projects and Appliances
 ```
 cd/opt - provides a common storage volume with adequate storage space
 # Backup vm server projects and images